 Brexit or not, it’s business as usual

-We wanted to take this opportunity to reassure our existing and prospective clients that for us, it’s business as usual.
+We wanted to take this opportunity to reassure our existing and prospective clients that for us, it will be business as usual from 2021 onwards.
 Access to Europe’s Galileo public GPS signal and GSM technologies will remain unaffected due to treaty obligations.
-(Concerns over GPS availability are at this stage limited to military and security service usage).
 Our Alarm Receiving Centres (ARCs) have robust business continuity plans in place, which means that they will operate as normal come what may.

 We’ll continue to meet General Data Protection Regulation (GDPR) requirements, which have been incorporated into UK law already.
 For some organisations, the prospect of the UK becoming a third country for data protection purposes may cause problems.
 At Lone Worker Solutions, all our clients’ data is stored here in the UK, so there are no cross-border data flows.

 We’re also able to reassure new customers that we can maintain the supply of customer orders at agreed prices.
 We’re taking the necessary steps to ensure an uninterrupted supply of our dedicated lone worker devices.
 Due to the nature of our supply chains, we are able to maintain direct communication with our key suppliers.
-That way, we understand their respective plans for the various potential outcomes of Brexit, which will ensure uninterrupted component supply.
+That way, we will ensure uninterrupted component supply.

 Keeping lone workers safe in post-Brexit Britain

-Whatever happens with Brexit over the coming months, lone workers can rely on us to provide them with protection and support when they need it.
+Whatever happens with Brexit in the longer term, lone workers can rely on us to provide them with protection and support when they need it.
 We know that for many lone workers, Safe Hub apps and devices have become part of their everyday health and safety practice.
-They can rely on us to continue to provide our full range of emergency, buddy, reactive, proactive, barrier and broadcast functions.
+They can rely on us to continue to provide our full range of emergency, buddy, reactive, proactive, barrier and broadcast functions with pin-sharp location accuracy.
 We’ll continue to protect them whenever they’re at work – and to stop them getting into trouble in the first place.